edgelesssys/marblerun/BUILD.md

 ## Marble-Injector

-By default a Marblerun installation ships with a Kubernetes [MutatingAdmissionWebhook](https://kubernetes.io/docs/reference/access-authn-authz/admission-controllers/#mutatingadmissionwebhook).
+By default a MarbleRun installation ships with a Kubernetes [MutatingAdmissionWebhook](https://kubernetes.io/docs/reference/access-authn-authz/admission-controllers/#mutatingadmissionwebhook).
 The admission controller monitors selected namespaces of the cluster and injects the data-plane configuration into Deployments, Pods, etc.
 The marble-injector is only useful in a Kubernetes environment.